B1ack2un/AstronetTESS/README.md

 python tess_shell_adjust.py --input_csv_file=[Path to the completed .csv file] --input_sh_file=[Path to the downloaded shell file with light curve download commands] --output_sh_file=[Path where output file will be placed upon completion of the program as well as name of the output file]
 ```

-This will create a shell file which should have a fraction of download commands in comparison to the original shell file.
-Run this shell file in WSL by navigating to astronet/tess/sector-x and type the following:
+This will create a shell file which should have a fraction of the download commands in the original shell file.
+Run this shell file in WSL by navigating to astronet/tess/sector-x and typing the following:

 ```
 ./[name of the .sh file]